 The overall annual growth of the customer loan portfolio is 18.6%, out of which 20.8% in Corporate segments and 19.4% related to mortgage lending to Private Individuals.
 Despite the geopolitical situation it is worth mentioning that it was a good year with regards to recoveries of defaulted exposures and lower than expected new inflows to impaired portfolio.
-Mainly due to these circumstances there is reduction of NPE ratio on consolidated base by -112 bp on a level of 3.7% after adjustment of gross volumes by intercompany transactions.
-In terms of cost of risk ratio there is further reduction compared to the level of last year by -46 bp on a level of 0.51%, which is in line with the limits set by the Risk Appetite Framework for 2022.
+Mainly due to these circumstances there is reduction of NPE ratio for Bank stand-alone by 0.8 pp on a level of 3.1% after adjustment of gross volumes by Intercompany transactions.
+In terms of cost of risk ratio there is further reduction compared to the level of last year by 46 pp on a level of 42 bp, which is in line with the limits set by the Risk Appetite Framework for 2022.
 The loan loss provision coverage is on very comfortable level for both portfolios - performing and non-performing.